AdobeDocs/genstudio.en/help/user-guide/guidelines/brand-validation.md

 Brand validation logos show adjacent to the generated content preview in orange if improvements can be made, and in green if the content is assessed to be brand-aligned.

-Within the Brand Verification panel, orange icons communicate the specific guideline to focus on for improvements, and a green checkmark icon indicates that the generated content successfully aligns with that specific guideline.
+Within the Brand Validation panel, orange icons communicate the specific guideline to focus on for improvements, and a green checkmark icon indicates that the generated content successfully aligns with that specific guideline.

 ## Use Brand Validation to improve content